henrycavanaugh/portfolio/index.md

 ...

-*I want to thank Professor Neel Smith for helping me develop and apply these programs, and for introducing me to the fascinating world of archaeology*
+*I want to thank Professor Neel Smith for helping me develop and apply these programs, and for introducing me to the fascinating world of archaeology*.

-*Also thank you to [OCRE](http://numismatics.org/ocre/) for providing the dataset that made this project possible*
+*Also thank you to [OCRE](http://numismatics.org/ocre/) for providing the dataset that made this project possible*.